PaddlePaddle/PaddleHelix/apps/protein_folding/helixfold3/README.md

 * `--output_dir` - Model output path.
 The output will be in a folder named the same as your `--input_json` under this path.
 * `--model_name` - Model name in `./helixfold/model/config.py`.
 Different model names specify different configurations.
 Mirro modification to configuration can be specified in `CONFIG_DIFFS` in the `config.py` without change to the full configuration in `CONFIG_ALLATOM`.
 * `--infer_time` - The number of inferences executed by model for single input.
 In each inference, the model will infer `5` times (`diff_batch_size`) for the same input by default.
 This hyperparameter can be changed by `model.head.diffusion_module.test_diff_batch_size` within `./helixfold/model/config.py`
+* `--precision` - Either `bf16` or `fp32`.
+Please check if your machine can support `bf16` or not beforing changing it.
+For example, `bf16` is supported by A100 and H100 or higher version while V100 only supports `fp32`.

 ### Understanding Model Output